 Choices for your major in Business Administration

-Business students may choose to specialize in one of four options or choose from one of eight concentrations.
-Most choices are only available at the Bothell campus location, but some options and concentrations are located only on the Bellevue campus location.
+Business students may specialize in one of four options or choose from one of eight concentrations.
+Most choices are only available at the UW Bothell campus location, but some options and concentrations are located only on the Bellevue location.
 Contact our undergraduate advisors with clarifying questions or to learn more.
-Learn more about the Bellevue campus location.
+Learn more about the Bellevue location and how our Bothell and Bellevue programs compare.

 Learn to develop and implement coordinated marketing programs to successfully manage a company’s relationship with its target customers in order to meet its strategic goals in a competitive environment.
 Graduates go on to work in brand management, sales, marketing research and consulting, and entrepreneurial ventures.
 Learn more about the Marketing option.